Overview

 Investment Strategies

 All of Banyan Tree’s investment strategies are fixed income-oriented.
-As your fixed income asset
+As your fixed income asset manager,

-recommendation as to which of its strategies is most suitable for you.
+which of its strategies is most suitable for you.

 Banyan Tree utilizes an active approach to fixed income management.
 An active management approach